farirpgs/fari-games/_games/charge-rpg.md

 # Goals | Power Your Story Telling

 There are thousands of great table-top role-playing games out there.
-Some are generic, like [GAME_NAME], and others are made with a very specific settings in mind.
+Some are generic, like Charge, and others are made with a very specific settings in mind.
 In the later, mechanics are often created to re-enforce the setting.

-[GAME_NAME] is generic, which means that you get to pick the world and setting you want to play in.
+Charge is generic, which means that you get to pick the world and setting you want to play in.
 You could play in Sci-Fi setting where new planets are still being discovered and terraformed every year, or during the British Industrial Revolution.
 You get to choose.

 Because each setting can be widely different, the game mechanics [in GAME_NAME] were made with very specific goals in mind to help you create the story you want to tell. .